 On December 23, 2014, Jaguar Land Rover Limited filed suit against Panther in the Northern District of Ohio under various causes of action, collectively falling under a trademark infringement claim.
 Panther believes the claim is without merit and will vigorously defend itself against this claim.
-The litigation process is in the early stages; therefore, it is not possible to determine the likelihood of loss or the amount of any damages that could be assessed against Panther in this matter.
-Therefore, no liability has been established in connection with this matter as of June 30, 2015.
+It is not possible to determine the likelihood of loss or the amount of any damages that could be assessed against Panther in this matter as discovery is in process.
+Therefore, no liability has been established in connection with this matter as of September 30, 2015.